Frequently Asked Questions (FAQs)

 Which college am I likely to join?

-What is the cost of the Executive MBA programme?
+What is the cost of the MBA programme?

 Are the fees different for overseas students?

-No, fees for all Executive MBA students are the same.
+No, fees for British and overseas students are the same.

 Can I visit the School?

-Yes; the Executive MBA team will be happy to meet you and answer your questions about the programme and the admissions process.
-Please contact the EMBA Admissions Office to arrange your visit.
+Yes, you can; MBA Recruitment staff will be happy to meet you and answer your questions about the programme and the admissions process at one of our Open Days.
 Please note that we are unable to meet with visitors without a pre-arranged appointment.

 How do I get to Cambridge, and where can I find Cambridge Judge Business School?

-Visit the Location webpage in the "About Us" section for information on how to reach us by road, train or plane, including a map of our location within the city of Cambridge.
+The Location webpage in the "About Us" section of the site contains information about how to reach us by road, train or plane, and includes a map of our location within the city of Cambridge.

 Do you hold events outside of Cambridge?